GreptimeTeam/greptimedb-operator/README.md

 ### About `make` targets

-We can use `make` to handle most of development, you can use the targets that list by the following command:
+We can use `make` to handle most development, you can use the targets that list by the following command:

 ```
 $ make help